Spreading routes during winter slipperiness

 • Consider winter tires for your car.
 It really is safer!

-• Keep the path along and to your property passable.
+• Keep the path along and to your home well-traveled.

 The municipality takes care of all the main roads, lanes and bike paths that need to remain easily accessible.
 Together, we will come a long way!